Spring Migration Has Begun!

-The Point Lepreau Bird Observatory (PLBO) is a strategically situated seabird migration monitoring station in Southwestern New Brunswick.
-It was established by the Saint John Naturalists’ Club in 1995.
+The Point Lepreau Bird Observatory (PLBO) is a long-running seabird migration monitoring station established in 1995 by the Saint John Naturalists’ Club.

 Learn how you can support our work and volunteer: